core-wg/oscore/draft-ietf-core-object-security.md

 ## Freshness ##

 For responses without Observe, OSCOAP provides absolute freshness.
-For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
+For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of messages.

 For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.mattsson-core-coap-actuators}}.